-ARTICLE XI - MODIFICATIONS
+ARTICLE XI MODIFICATIONS

-The Town reserves the right to adopt, from time to time, additional rules and regulations as it shall deem necessary and proper relating to control and management of cross-connections, which additional rules and regulations, to the extent appropriate, shall be a part of these regulations.
+The City reserves the right to adopt, from time to time, additional rules and regulations as it shall deem necessary and proper relating to control and management of cross-connections, which additional rules and regulations, to the extent appropriate, shall be a part of these regulations.
+Future changes to this ordinance will be submitted to NHDES for approval prior to City adoption.

-ARTICLE XII - ORDINANCE IN FORCE
+ARTICLE XII ORDINANCE IN FORCE

-This Ordinance shall be in full force and effect immediately following its passage, approval, and publication, as provided by law.
-The adoption of this Ordinance specifically repeals any previously adopted Cross Connection Ordinance or rules of the City of Rochester New Hampshire.
+This Ordinance shall be in full force and effect immediately following its passage, as provided by law.
+The adoption of this Ordinance specifically repeals any previously adopted cross-connection ordinance or rules of the City of Rochester New Hampshire with regard to cross-connections between water supplies of potable non-potable systems and/or sources.